the-teachingRSE-project/end_of_RSEng/correspondence/rebuttal-1.md

 > Research Software Engineering and Research Software Engineer ae occasionally written in full when the abbreviation could be used

-We have used the abbreviation now in all places except where it is part of a name or a paublication.
+We have used the abbreviation now in all places except where it is part of a name or a publication.
 Also we refrained from starting the intro with an abbreviation.

 > Why is Research Software capitalised?